DurhamMagnetoOptics/Odoo/dmo_accounting/README.rst

 When a Bill is opened from the aged partner report, it follows the normal default values when registering payment

 13.1.1
-Registering Payment has been reverted to use single or multi-payment as appropriate.
-Instead, we have added a shortcut button to related Payments from the Bill.
+Added a shortcut button to related Payments from the Bill.